Character varieties of even classical pretzel knots: Introduction

 The reason for calling $\mathcal{R}(K)$ and $\mathcal{X}(K)$ varieties is that they can be defined by a finite set of polynomial equations \cite{CS83}.
 Denote the subset of $\mathcal{R}(K)$ consisting of irreducible representations by $\mathcal{R}^{\rm irr}(K)$, then up to conjugacy, each $\rho\in\mathcal{R}^{\rm irr}(K)$ is determined by $\chi(\rho)$.
 We mainly focus on $\mathcal{R}^{\rm irr}(K)$ and

 reducible representations and their characters are easy to understand.

 As seen in the literature, there seems to be difficulty in dealing with the representation/character variety of $K$ when $\pi_1(E_K)$ is generated by at least three generators.
 Although an effective algorithm for finding the character variety of any finitely presented group has been developed in \cite{ABL18}, systematically computing for a family at a time is another story.
 In \cite{Ch18-2}, the author computed the character varieties for classical odd pretzel knots, which form a 3-parameter family.

-In this paper, we contribute one more piece, by determining the character variety for each even classical pretzel knot.
-Based on this, we also present a method for computing the A-polynomial.
-The main line is parallel to that of \cite{Ch18-2}, but now we simplify some key steps, and fix a few newly arising issues.
+In this paper, we contribute one more piece, by determining the irreducible character variety for each even classical pretzel knot: \begin{thm} The irreducible character variety of the even pretzel knot $P(2k_1+1,2k_1+1,2k_3)$ can be embedded in